by Alan Wilson

 At the time there were a few parents working with coaches who wanted coaching and were prepared to pay for it.
 Life coaching experts told me that, unless a client came with a commitment to change their life, and pay in advance, life coaching would not work.
 Therefore my plan to coach parents from disadvantaged families, who didn’t understand what coaching was and didn’t pay for it, was doomed to failure.

 We managed to raise £10,000 from the Big Lottery to pilot our parent coaching programme as we were negotiating how we deliver this, the Local Authority said we couldn’t work with disadvantaged parents as this approach won’t work.
-Despite the evidence we had of the work we had done previously they refused access so we had to send the money back.
+Despite the evidence we had of the work we had done previously they refused access to the children’s centre so we had to send the money back.

 Money Was the Answer!